aquaproj/aquaproj.github.io/docs/reference/windows-support.md

 Please change the settings at your own risk.
 :::

-Security softwares may prevent aqua from installing and running tools.
+Security softwares may prevent clivm from installing and running tools.
 In that case, you may have to add `CLIVM_ROOT_DIR` to security software's exclusion.

 ## Windows Support of installed tools

-Note that some tools don't support Windows. aqua skips installing those tools on Windows with [supported_if](/docs/reference/registry-config/supported-if) or [supported_envs](/docs/reference/registry-config/supported-envs).
+Note that some tools don't support Windows. clivm skips installing those tools on Windows with [supported_if](/docs/reference/registry-config/supported-if) or [supported_envs](/docs/reference/registry-config/supported-envs).

 ### tools written in shell scripts aren't supported